Robohuskie2574/Robohuskie2574.github.io/_pages/sinfo.md

   <li>A high enough resolution to look good when scaled up, like on a large monitor</li>
   <li>Should look good, even from afar</li>
   <li>You may be asked for a 2-color logo, or a logo without gradients</li>
+  <li>If your logo goes on the website, it should not be taller than it is wide</li>
 </ul>